 The OPCW director also responded positively to news that Whelan’s superiors, in response to his email of protest, had agreed to cancel the publication of the doctored report.

-“I hope — an important precedent for the future,” the executive wrote.
-The director continued:
+“I hope — an important precedent for the future,” the director wrote, adding:

 I[t] should serve as an encouragement to future FFM members that it is important to get engaged in drafting and insist that their findings and possible concerns be adequately considered and that simply ignoring mission member’s views is not an acceptable way of doing business.
 Through your action, you could actually be making the first step toward having a more professional transparent and sound fact-finding mission.